How To Determine Launch Angles in the Batting Cage

 As Mr. Koosed points out in the above video, combining high exit velocity with a launch angle between 10° degrees and 30° degrees will likely lead to the best desired outcome.

-As Mr. Koosed illustrates in our video, there is a quick, easy, simple way that involves turning one’s batting cage into a measuring device with just a few pieces of tape and a tape measure.
+As Mr. Koosed illustrates in our video, there is a quick, easy, simple way that involves turning one’s batting cage into a measuring device.

 If we take a look at the formula from the above image and expound upon it, here are the numbers we get relative to launch angle in terms of the exact distance from where the batter is standing that correspond to a spot on the top of the cage: